Iterability for (transfinite) stacks: Introduction

-An iteration tree $\Tt$ is \dfnemph{$k$-maximal} iff $\deg^\Tt(0)=k$ and $\Tt$ satisfies the requirements specified in \cite{outline} for $k$-maximality.
-So if an iteration tree is both $k$-maximal and $j$-maximal, then $k=j$.\footnote{The definition of \emph{iteration tree} $\Tt$ in \cite{outline} differs slightly from here and from \cite{fsit}, in that $\deg^\Tt$ is not formally a component of $\Tt$.
+However, if $M^\Tt_0$ has MS-indexing then we can have $\In(E^\Tt_\alpha)=\In(E^\Tt_{\alpha+1})$, because we allow superstrong extenders in $\es_+(M^\Tt_0)$.
+Considering this, an iteration tree $\Tt$ is \dfnemph{$k$-maximal} iff $\deg^\Tt(0)=k$ and $\Tt$ satisfies the requirements specified in \cite[\S3.1]{outline} for $k$-maximality, except that as in \cite{operator_mice} and \cite{premouse_inheriting}, we only require $\In(E^\Tt_\alpha)\leq\In(E^\Tt_\beta)$ when $\alpha+1<\beta+1<\lh(\Tt)$, not $\In(E^\Tt_\alpha)<\In(E^\Tt_\beta)$. \footnote{See \cite{operator_mice} (2.43 and 2.44 in preprint v2 on arxiv.org) and \cite[\S1.1.6]{premouse_inheriting} for further discussion.
+The algorithm for comparison (by least disagreement) should also be slightly adjusted as in one of those papers (see Footnote \ref{ftn:comp_alg}; though in the proof of Corollary \ref{cor:wDJ_absoluteness} we use the conventional algorithm).
+In a draft of this article on arxiv.org, \emph{$k$-maximal} was defined inadvertently as in \cite{outline} (even though Remark 2.44 of \cite{operator_mice} was also mentioned), which does not suffice.} So if an iteration tree is both $k$-maximal and $j$-maximal, then $k=j$.\footnote{The definition of \emph{iteration tree} $\Tt$ in \cite{outline} differs slightly from here and from \cite{fsit}, in that $\deg^\Tt$ is not formally a component of $\Tt$.
 So in the terminology of \cite{outline}, a tree can be both $k$-maximal and $j$-maximal, with $k\neq j$.} This helps a little notationally.
-See \S\ref{sec:r-m} for the particulars of $\udash m$-maximal trees.
+A \dfnemph{putative $k$-maximal tree $\Tt$} is a system satisfying the conditions of a $k$-maximal tree, except that if $\Tt$ has length $\alpha+1$ where $\alpha$ is a limit, then we do not demand that $[0,\alpha)_\Tt\inter\dropset^\Tt$ is finite (so $M^\Tt_\alpha$ is well-defined iff $[0,\alpha)_\Tt\inter\dropset^\Tt$ is finite), and if $\Tt$ has length $\beta+1$ and $M^\Tt_\beta$ is well-defined, we do not demand that $M^\Tt_\beta$ be wellfounded.\footnote{In a draft of this article on arxiv.org, the term \emph{putative} (tree) precluded having infinitely many drops on a branch in the tree.} See \S\ref{sec:r-m} for the particulars of (putative) $\udash m$-maximal trees.

 Given an iteration tree $\Tt$ and $E=E^\Tt_\alpha$, we write $\nutilde^\Tt_\alpha=\nutilde(E)$ for the exchange ordinal associated to $E$ with respect to $\Tt$.
 So for $m$-maximal trees with $\lambda$-iteration rules on $\lambda$-indexed premice, $\nutilde^\Tt_\alpha=\lambda(E)=\lgcd(\exit^\Tt_\alpha)$, whereas for $m$-maximal trees with MS-iteration rules on MS-indexed premice, $\nutilde^\Tt_\alpha=\nu(E)$.
 However, we also deal with $\udash m$-maximal trees (see \S\ref{sec:r-m}), on MS-indexed premice or other seg-pms, where $\nu(E)\leq\nutilde^\Tt_\alpha\leq\lambda(E)$, and strict inequalities are possible.
 And for coarse trees on wcpms, $\nutilde^\Tt_\alpha=\strength(E)$ (see \S\ref{sec:wcpm}).